 1.Conductivity, Temperature, Depth Profiler (Idronaut CTD)

-- Lowered slowly throught the water column to collect conductivity, temperature, turbidity and depth data
+- Lowered slowly throughout the water column to collect conductivity, temperature, turbidity and depth data

-- Lowered slowly throught the water column to collect depth, temperature, oxygen, salinity (PSU), turbidity, fluorescence and Irradiance (PAR) profiles
+- Lowered slowly throughout the water column to collect depth, temperature, oxygen, salinity (PSU), turbidity, fluorescence and Irradiance (PAR) profiles

 3. 2019 - BBE Fluoroprobe